 Sheriff, St. Charles Parish (LA) Sheriff’s Office

+Sheriff Champagne has been a member of Fight Crime: Invest in Kids since 2009.
 Since becoming a member, Sheriff Champagne has been a strong advocate for early education and care and mental health reform federally and in his home state.
-Sheriff Champagne was most recently featured in the Fight Crime: Invest in Kids report, We’re the Guys you Pay Later, emphasizing the importance of reaching kids early to prevent them from going down the wrong path and ending up in jail.
+Sheriff Champagne has helped promote solutions that steer kids away from crime at the state and federal level, most recently representing Fight Crime: Invest In Kids as a guest on the Tavis Smiley show, where he emphasized the importance of reaching kids early to prevent them from going down the wrong path and ending up in jail.

 Back to Member Spotlight